noynaert/act102handouts/10_Forms/10a_General_Forms.md

 * URL total length must be under 2048 characters
 * URL encoding only works with ASCII characters (not unicode)
 * Not good for sensitive information like passwords

+### POST method

+Technically the POST method is supposed to be used for "posting" new information to a database or other data repository.
+However, it is often used as an alternative to the GET method.

+The POST method passes data in headers "behind the scene."
+This means the data being passed is not available in the URL.
+The data in POST may be encrypted for security.

+* POST method does not limit the length
+* POST data cannot be cached
+* POST data is not stored in the browser history

+## APIs